DNR500/jtal-adapter/README.md

 Using this schema you should be able to perform validation tests on your jTal JSON objects.

-The the tests used to develop the jTal framework itself use a combination of [Jasmine](https://github.com/gruntjs/grunt-contrib-jasmine) and the client side version of [Z-Schema](https://github.com/zaggino/z-schema).
+The tests used to develop the jTal framework itself use a combination of [Jasmine](https://github.com/gruntjs/grunt-contrib-jasmine) and the client side version of [Z-Schema](https://github.com/zaggino/z-schema).
 Using the schema should give you reassurance that your jTal JSON will work as expected when creating your UI components.

 ### Available recipes, action and stats
 * **Recipes**